Skip to main content

 tldr

-if upload state lives in memory, it breaks the moment the app is backgrounded or killed.
+if upload state lives in memory, it breaks the moment the app is backgrounded or killed. so the system needs to be built around:

-• a database as the source of truth (not in-memory state)
+db as source of truth

-• a resume-first design that can continue after interruptions
+continue after interruptions

-• adaptive concurrency for unstable mobile networks
+for unstable mobile networks

-• platform-specific execution
+platform-specific execution

-once you treat it that way, reliability becomes a lot easier to reason about.
+an upload is not a request — it is a long-running workflow. once you treat it that way, reliability becomes a lot easier to reason about.

 high level architecture

-so instead of scattering logic across ui, services and callbacks, we designed a system around a few core ideas:
+so instead of scattering logic across ui, services, and callbacks, we designed a system around a few core ideas:

 • a single orchestration layer